-- Acquire specific critically located parcels of land to prevent development in inappropriate (e.g., coastal) areas in Fairhaven. - Encourage continued participation and enrollment in farmland and forestry preservation programs under MGL 61, 61A and 61B, and in the state's Agricultural Preservation Restriction (APR). - Preserve important agricultural soils/working agricultural landscapes in conjunction with state and local food systems security planning - Work with the Agricultural Commission to develop an up-to-date Plan of Work that integrates appropriate conservation and open space goals and objectives - Establish a permanent Open Space Committee to work with other boards and commissions to help promote the Open Space and Recreation Plan - Continue to work with the Mattapoisett River Valley Water Supply Protection Committee to protect the resources of the Mattapoisett River aquifer. - Continue to partner with other groups, organizations, and agencies to protect land in Fairhaven (i.e.- BBC, Mass Audubon, TNC, USDA) - Protect inland and coastal wetlands and wildlife habitat through enforcement of the Wetlands Protection Act, floodplain regulations, and restrictions that apply to areas subject to coastal flooding. - Continue to work with conservation partners to acquire lands that are significant to state recognized Core Habitat, Critical Natural Landscapes, and climate change resilient land. - Acquire lands that represent important cultural landscapes associated with the history and character of the town.
+- Acquire specific critically located parcels of land for trails, public access and habitat and to prevent development in inappropriate (e.g., coastal) areas in Fairhaven. - Encourage continued participation and enrollment in farmland and forestry preservation programs under MGL 61, 61A and 61B, and in the state's Agricultural Preservation Restriction (APR). - Preserve important agricultural soils/working agricultural landscapes in conjunction with state and local food systems security planning. - Work with the Agricultural Commission to develop an up-to-date Plan of Work that integrates appropriate conservation and open space goals and objectives - Establish a permanent Open Space Committee to work with other boards and commissions to help promote the Open Space and Recreation Plan - Continue to work with the Mattapoisett River Valley Water Supply Protection Committee to protect the resources of the Mattapoisett River aquifer. - Continue to partner with other groups, organizations, and agencies such as the Buzzards Bay Coalition (BBC), Mass Audubon, The Nature Conservancy (TNC) and the Department of Agriculture (USDA) to protect land in Fairhaven. - Protect inland and coastal wetlands and wildlife habitat through enforcement of the Wetlands Protection Act, floodplain regulations, and restrictions that apply to areas subject to coastal flooding. - Continue to work with conservation partners to acquire lands that are significant to state recognized Core Habitat, Critical Natural Landscapes, and climate change resilient land. - Acquire lands that represent important cultural landscapes associated with the history and character of the town.